MukunthanPeriyasamy/Simple-MySQL-User-CRUD-Application/README.md

 - Ensure the database and table exist before running the script.
 - The script assumes that the `users` table has columns `id`, `name`, `age`, and `city`.

-## License

-This script is licensed under the MIT License.
-See the LICENSE file for details.